ajmeyghani/angular2-intro-book/manuscript/chapter2-angular-basics.md

-# Hello Angular
+# Angular Basics

+This chapter will walk you through the basics of Angular2.
+We will start by looking at the basics of components, and then we move onto pipes, events and other concepts.
+By the end of the chapter you should have a basic understanding of the new concepts in Angular2.

+The goal of this chapter is to get your feet wet without scaring you with a lot of details.
+Don't worry, there will be a lot coming in the later chapters.
+## Components

+Components are at the heart of Angular.
+The idea is that you break down your application into different logical components and let the components handle the rest.
+Every component has a controller defined by a class and a template defined by html.

 In this section we are going to write a simple `HelloAngular` component, compile it and run it in the browser.
 In addition, we will configure VSCode to build the TypeScript files as we go.

+Note that there is a lot to talk about components.
+We are going dive into components a lot more in later chapters, but for now let's just keep things simple.

-## Project Files
+### Project Files

-The project files for this chapter are in **`angular2-intro/project-files/hello-angular`**
+The project files for this chapter are in **`angular2-intro/project-files/basic-component`**

 You can either follow along or just look at the final result.
 As always, the `node_modules` folder is not included.
 You would have to install it with `npm i` in the project folder:

-    cd angular2-intro/project-files/hello-angular && npm i
+    cd angular2-intro/project-files/basic-component && npm i

-## Getting Started
+### Getting Started

 Make a folder on your desktop called `hello-angular` and navigate to it: